 The study notes under the Education tab of the Rabaul & Montevideo Maru Memorial website have been reviewed and website links updated by Patrick Bourke.
 This regular checking and updating is appreciated to ensure that students receive maximum benefit.
-We encourage all members to offer this education package to their local school, and to let us know at admin@memorial.org.au if you do.
+We encourage all members to offer this education package to their local school, and to let us know at medicine as they hid from the Japanese at the Drwina and Wunung plantations.